bahman927/photo-gallery/README.md

 A full-stack photo gallery web application built with **React (frontend)** and **Django (backend)**.
 Users can upload, view, and manage images in a responsive gallery interface.
 Authentication is handled with JWT tokens, and user-specific photo storage is supported.
+All vistors of the website can see photos based on their categgoris.
+But only superuser can edit and upload photo.

 🌐 **Live Demo:** [(https://photo-gallery-frontend-iyvv.onrender.com)]